MassBay Community College AIM Program [CC]

 Michael earned his B.S. in Mathematics from Cornell University.
 He continued his studies and received his Master’s Degree in Computer Science from the University of Buffalo.
 He has worked in industry as a software engineer at Raytheon and Comverse.
 In 2003, he began teaching math courses as an adjunct faculty member.
 He continues to teach as an adjunct faculty member and Math Learning Specialist at the MassBay Community College in the Academic Achievement Center.

-MassBay provides equal access for each student who self-discloses a disability and requests accommodations through the Office of Disability Resources for learning, testing, and other areas of need.
+MassBay provides equal access for each student who self-discloses a disability and requests accommodations through the Office of Accessibility Resources for learning, testing, and other areas of need.
 Students can:

-- Make an appointment with a disability specialist;
+- Make an appointment with a accessibility specialist;

 - Provide appropriate documentation of the disability; and